zzo/JUTE/README.md

 * We told 'jute_submit_test' to load a JAVASCRIPT file, NOT an HTML one
 * YUI3 was automatically imported for us
-* YUI3 'test' module  was automatically loaded and imported for us
-* YUI3 'jute' module  was automatically loaded for us BUT WE HAVE to 'use' it!
 * Look at the the 'require' statement where we imported our 'spiffy' module - note it has an extra parameter!!!!
 If this parameter is 'true' then JUTE will generate code coverage for it - exactly similar to adding the '?coverage=1' query string in your client-side HTML file.

 Writing unit tests for NodeJS with code coverage has never been easier!!!